In summer 2017 the Career Education Department at Laney College is offering a number of programs for interested students in the Bay Area.

 The programs range from 4 to 6 weeks in length and are focused on helping students learn about different career pathways while earning college credit through hands-on activities.
 While preference will be given to high school students, others may apply and if space is available, may be admitted.

 APPLICATIONS are now available for students!
 Go to the links below.
-And here’s a FLYER to post in your classroom.
+And for teachers here’s a FLYER to post in your classroom.

 ——- COURSES WITH PRIORITY GIVEN TO HIGH SCHOOL STUDENTS ———————–